kevgleeson78/Theory-of-algorithms-project/README.md

 # Background of project
 The purpose of this project is to demonstrate in the C programming language an implementation of sha-256 encryption algorithm.<br/>
-The development of the algorithm was aided by the use of the National Institute of Standards and Technology's [Secure Hash Standard (SHS)](https://www.nist.gov/publications/secure-hash-standard) describing how sha-256 should be implemented and structured.<br/> Below will explain how each phase of the development was completed and how each major function within the script relates to the SHS document's desciption of the algorithm.
+The development of the algorithm was aided by the use of the National Institute of Standards and Technology's [Secure Hash Standard (SHS)](https://www.nist.gov/publications/secure-hash-standard) describing how sha-256 should be implemented and structured.<br/> Below will explain how each phase of the development was completed and how each major function within the script relates to the SHS document's description of the algorithm.

 ## The SHA-256 Algorithm
 The sha-256 algorithm takes message of any length as input and splits the message into message blocks of 64 bytes.
 Padding is added to the last message block read to ensure uniqueness for the given input.
 Each of these message blocks have a hashing function performed on them to give an output that is always 256 bits in length and unique to the given input message.
-The secure hash algorithm sha-256 is a one way function where it is considered infeasable to obtain the input messsage from the 256 bit hashed output.
+The secure hash algorithm sha-256 is a one way function where it is considered infeasible to obtain the input message from the 256 bit hashed output.
 The sections below will describe in more detail on how the algorithm works and how it was implemented in C.

 ## Implementing SHA-256
-The below code snippetts are from the sha256.c file held within this repository.
+The below code snippets are from the sha256.c file held within this repository.
-If you need a copy of the document describing the below algorithm it can be foud [here](https://www.nist.gov/publications/secure-hash-standard).
+If you need a copy of the document describing the below algorithm it can be found [here](https://www.nist.gov/publications/secure-hash-standard).
-### Functions Of Application:
+### Functions of Application:
 This function will be used to hold the main body of the algorithm and will be called in the main function in sha256.c
 ```C
 void sha256();
 ```
 ### Contents of sha356 function
-#### K constants From section 4.2.2
+#### K constants from section 4.2.2
 The below array holds 64 fixed hex values.
 Each Value in the array are the first thirty two bits of the cube roots of the first 64 prime numbers.
 The values are used as a part of the formula to determine the value for the temporary variable T1 below.